Discover your policy value in seconds:

 Next, focus on lower interest debt.
 This includes student loans, but could also include an auto loan.
 Remember that if you have a co-signer, the debt affects their credit score too.
 Getting rid of the debt saves you money on interest and can help your credit score.

 The life insurance company doesn’t care if you sell your life insurance.
-They certainly don’t care if you use the money to pay off debt.
+They certainly don’t care if you use the life insurance money to pay off debt.
 While you probably shouldn’t sell a term life insurance policy or permanent insurance over something like a single car loan, it can make sense if you have a ton of high-interest debt and struggle with payments.

 What are the Pros, Cons and Alternatives?